Throttling processes equivalent to full throttling on trees: Spiders

-\begin{proof} Let $p=t-i$ be the proposed propagation time of an optimally chosen set $B$ of vertices.
-First, observe that all legs $l_k$ with $k>p$ \emph{must} contain a blue vertex if propagation is going to conclude on time.
-Next, note that leg $l_p$ cannot be fully forced by any vertex in $l_{p+1}$, as the distance from $l_{p+1}$'s most central vertex and $l_p$'s least central vertex is $p+1$.
-Thus, we must either choose a vertex in $l_p$, or choose the center vertex.
-As the center vertex will guarantee the forcing of all $l_k$ with $k\leq p$, this is clearly an optimal choice.
-Thus we have $\throtplus(S;B)\geq (i + 1) + p = t+1$.
-So $\throtplus(S)\geq t+1$.
-Note that choosing $p=t$ by just coloring the center vertex gives $\throtplus(S)\leq t+1$.
-The lemma above then gives $\throtplus(S)=\throtplus(P_n)+1$. \end{proof}
+\begin{proof} Let $\ell_k$ be the length $k$ leg of $S$, and let $p=t-i$ be the proposed propagation time of an optimally chosen set $B$ of vertices.
+First, observe that all legs $\ell_k$ with $k>p$ \emph{must} contain a blue vertex if propagation is going to conclude on time.
+Next, note that leg $\ell_p$ cannot be fully forced by any vertex in $\ell_{p+1}$, as the distance from $\ell_{p+1}$'s most central vertex and $\ell_p$'s least central vertex is $p+1$.
+Thus, we must either choose a vertex in $\ell_p$, or choose the center vertex.
+As the center vertex will guarantee the forcing of all $\ell_k$ with $k\leq p$, this is clearly an optimal choice.
+Thus we have $\thf(S;B)\geq (i + 1) + p = t+1$.
+So $\thf(S)\geq t+1$.
+Note that choosing $p=t$ by just coloring the center vertex gives $\thf(S)\leq t+1$.
+Then Lemma \ref{triLem} gives $\thf(S)=\thf(P_n)+1$. \end{proof}

 \begin{rem} As an immediate consequence of Proposition \ref{triSpid}, there is no constant bound on the number of legs a super-spider can have. \end{rem}